 The labor market is undergoing a massive readjustment right now, and job seeker sentiment is driving it.
-Jobs that were once easily filled (for example, service sector jobs like restaurants, retail, hospitality, etc.) now face an applicant population reluctant to return to work — or opting for work-from-home roles — for a variety of reasons unrelated to temporary unemployment benefits.
+Jobs that were once easily filled (for example, service sector jobs like restaurants, retail, hospitality, etc.) now face an applicant population reluctant to return to work or opting for work-from-home roles for a variety of reasons.

 Job seekers’ compensation expectations have changed

 Consider restaurant workers, for example, who earn a large portion of their income through tips.
-Many have been reluctant to return to food service since businesses may not be at full capacity yet, which directly impacts their take-home pay.
-As a result, restaurant workers have left the industry over the past year in favor of more stable wages in other industries.
+Many have been reluctant to return to food service since experiencing the drastic effect something like a pandemic can have on their take home pay and dealing with the stress of unpredictable and ever-changing wages.
+As a result, millions of restaurant and hospitality workers have left the industry over the past two years in favor of more stable wages in other industries.

-A restaurant owner might find a shortage of applicants and assume that candidates simply “don’t want to work.”
+As an employer, it can feel like there are less employees out there that actually want to work.
 But when we take a more nuanced look at what’s happening to the labor market, we find evidence that those job seekers actually do want to work — just for companies that promise increased pay and security, often in different industries altogether.

-2021 is an inflection point in the labor market.
-Some experts say it’s not a labor shortage at all, but a massive reassessment of work in America.
-If you’re a small business owner struggling to fill your roles, you’re not alone.
+If you’re a small business owner struggling to fill your roles this year, you’re not alone.
 It’s happening everywhere.

 But the businesses thriving in this moment are those who have changed their hiring practices to put themselves at a competitive advantage.
 Take for instance, Austin Beerworks, a brewery and tap room out of Austin, Texas, who had this to say on social media: